MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/Window.md

 Returns a list of all existing toplevel windows.

 The widgets in the list are not individually referenced.
-If you want to iterate through the list and perform actions involving callbacks that might destroy the widgets, you must call *g-list-foreach (result, (GFunc)g-object-ref, NULL)* first, and then unref all the widgets afterwards.
+If you want to iterate through the list and perform actions involving callbacks that might destroy the widgets, you must call *g_list_foreach (result, (GFunc)g_object_ref, NULL)* first, and then unref all the widgets afterwards.

-    method list-toplevels ( --> N-GList() )
+    method list-toplevels ( --> N-List() )

 Return value; list of toplevel widgets.